Palestinian Authority: Two PNA administrations

 Since the Hamas-Fatah split in 2007, the Fatah-dominated Palestinian Authority based in areas of the West Bank had stabilized, though no significant economic growth had been achieved.
 Until 2012, there had also been no progress in promotion of PNA status in the UN, as well in negotiations with Israel.
 Ramallah-based Palestinian Authority stayed out of the Gaza War in 2008–2009, which followed the six-month truce, between Hamas and Israel which ended on 19 December 2008.
 Hamas claimed that Israel broke the truce on 4 November 2008, though Israel blamed Hamas for an increasing rocket fire directed at southern Israeli towns and cities.
 The 2008–2009 Israel–Gaza conflict began on 27 December 2008 (11:30 a.m. local time; 09:30 UTC).
 Though condemning Israel over attacks on Gaza, the Palestinian Authority erected no actions during the conflict of Israel with Hamas.

 The reconciliation process between Fatah and Hamas reached intermediate results by the two governments, most notably the agreement in Cairo on 27 April 2011, but with no final solution.
 Though the two agreed to form a unity government, and to hold elections in both territories within 12 months of the establishment of such a government, it had not been implemented.
 The 2011 deal also promised the entry of Hamas into the Palestine Liberation Organization and holding of elections to its Palestine National Council decision-making body, which was not implemented as well.
 The deal was further ratified in the 2012 Hamas–Fatah Doha agreement, which was made with the background of Hamas relocation from Damascus, due to the simmering Syrian civil war.

 Since late August 2012, Palestinian National Authority has been swept with social protests aiming against the cost of living.
-The protesters targeted the Palestinian Prime Minister Salam Fayyad, calling for his resignation.
+The protesters targeted the Palestinian prime minister Salam Fayyad, calling for his resignation.
 Some anti-government protests turned violent.
-On 11 September, Palestinian Prime Minister issued a decree on lowering the fuel prices and cutting salaries of top officials.
+On 11 September, Palestinian prime minister issued a decree on lowering the fuel prices and cutting salaries of top officials.

-In July 2012, it was reported that Hamas Government in Gaza was considering to declare the independence of the Gaza Strip with the help of Egypt.
+In July 2012, it was reported that the Hamas Government in Gaza was considering to declare the independence of the Gaza Strip with the help of Egypt.